-Leaving Argostoli, on the way to the Lighthouse (Fanari) beautiful coast road, at approx 3 km, I suggest you stop at Katavothres, a unique geological phenomenon for which there has been a lot of discussion.
+Leaving Argostoli, on the way to the Lighthouse (Fanari) beautiful coast road, at approx 3 km, I suggest you stop at Katavothres, a unique geological phenomenon for which there have been a lot of discussions.
 Here the sea water enters the sinkholes and going against the laws of nature, it seems to magically disappear underground.

 In 1835, some say, an English resident, Mr Stevens, spotted the potential for water power at the point where the sea water disappeared and he built some big sea mills to grind corn and named the mill Steven’s Mill after himself.
 There is also a theory that Angelos Trombetas built a mill on the same site, where his company also ground wheat and barley which he used to brew beer.

-In the 1953 earthquakes, the mills were destroyed and have been replaced by the one there today.
+In the 1953 earthquakes, the mills were destroyed and have been replaced by the ones there today.

-But still the question was remaining: Karavomylos lies above sea level, then how does the water climbs uphill?
+But still, the question was remaining: Karavomylos lies above sea level, then how does the water climb uphill?
 The answer to this riddle lies in the theory of equilibrium, a theory explained, only as late as 1989 by the French scientist Drogue.
-The salty sea water has a higher density than fresh water.
-During the trip from the Katavothres to the other side of the island the sea water gets mixed or diluted with fresh rain water thereby getting brackish.
-Brackish water has a lower density than salt water thus requiring more volume to maintain the weight equilibrium with the salty sea water.
+Salty seawater has a higher density than fresh water.
+During the trip from the Katavothres to the other side of the island, the seawater gets mixed or diluted with fresh rainwater thereby getting brackish.
+Brackish water has a lower density than salt water thus requiring more volume to maintain the weight equilibrium with the salty seawater.
 The larger volume of brackish water is what makes it seems like the water runs uphill while it is just maintaining equilibrium with the salt water on the other side of the island.